robomq/robomq.io/docs/topic.md

-> Browse the chapter of AMQP Introduction first if you're new to AMQP.

 # Routing - Filter Based (Topic)

 For filter based routing, a producer declares the topic exchange when publishing a message.
 Messages sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key.